 Coaches, sports psychologists, and elite athletes work collaboratively to develop and implement different psychological skills programs to improve the athlete’s performance.

 What Table Tennis Psychological Skills & Techniques Can You Master?

-The New York Professor of neuroscience and psychology and a team of researchers at the American Museum of Natural History established that table tennis requires using 89% sensory parts of the brain rather than muscles.
+The New York Professor of neuroscience and psychology and a team of researchers at the American Museum of Natural History established that table tennis requires using 89% of sensory parts of the brain rather than muscles.

 Not much of a surprise; chess came first that utilizes 98% of mental parts.
 What does this stat mean?

-This stat means that two-thirds of the table tennis game relies on the mental aspect.
+This stat means that two-thirds of table tennis game relies on the mental aspect.
 Let’s learn the cognitive techniques and strategies to help you develop your table tennis psychology for better performance.

 Table tennis psychological techniques include mental training methods as the following: